 Because the only way to get there is mermaid-style.

 Corsica … a beautiful island, no doubt, but quirky.
 It’s more like being in Italy than France, and the locals — some the offspring of bandits and anarchists — speak a dialect that feels more like Italian than French.
 But distinctly Corsican.
 The region boasts the best beaches in the Mediterranean, but it also offers up a blissful, secret shoreline that is only reachable by the power of your arms and legs.

 When I visited Desert des Agriates last summer, it was the first time I’d seen a desert.
 On one side are sand dunes, mountains and suffocating heat.
 On the other side stretches a Maldives-like beach with palm trees and iridescent blue water.
 You can get there via taxi boats leaving from the picturesque village of St. Florent; for 10 euros (about $11) they’ll drop you off on the baby-powder sand and take you back in the evening.
-There are no roads on the island.
-So to get to the second beach, you have to get yourself into the water mermaid-style.
-But that’s OK, because if there’s one activity that allows you to avoid the crowds in usually packed paradise spots like Desert des Agriates during the summer — the best time of year to visit — it’s swimming.
+There are very few roads that run through this desert.
+To get to the second beach, I suggest getting into the water mermaid-style.
+Because if there’s one activity that allows you to avoid the crowds in usually packed paradise spots like Desert des Agriates during the summer — the best time of year to visit — it’s swimming.

 After just 10 minutes, I felt the sense of unbounded freedom that must come close to that of flying.

 To reach the second beach (there’s no name for it other than Agriates 2) you’ll need to be a good swimmer and feel comfortable switching from front crawl to breast stroke to avoid getting bored … and you’ll also need stamina: You’ll be swimming for an hour straight.
 Rule No. 1: Always stay close to the shore.